s3afroze/automate-my-tabs/README.md

 1. Linux & unix-like system (such Mac OS) due owing to crontab feature

-## Installing
-You can follow the steps below if you dont know how to use the directory and/or github:
-1. Click __download or clone__ button above and download in _zip file_.

 ## How to run this app

 To run this app first clone repository and then open a terminal to the app folder.